 It’s every parent’s bittersweet dream and every child’s rude awakening, the day when the birds finally leave the nest.
 An exciting time, when every “adult-child” becomes just an adult, and parents remember what it is like to have control over the DVR and fridge.
-However, your first place isn’t going to be pretty.
-It’s going to be outdated, with scary stains on the carpet and walls, and you’re just going to be thankful it’s affordable (in your price range) and close to work.
+However, your first place isn’t going to be shiny and new.
+It’s potentially going to be outdated, with stains on the carpet and walls, and you’re just going to be thankful it’s affordable (in your price range) and close to work.

 Lead paint was used up until 1978 in houses and is still around today.
 As long as the lead content is less than 90 parts per million, it is legally allowed to be used in homes.
 That is why when researching new homes and apartments it is good to know when the unit was built so you can ask your landlord about lead paint.
 By law, as long as the landlord informs a tenant of the possibility of lead paint they have done their duty to the tenant.

 However, scare tactics aside, lead paint is dangerous only if it becomes airborne.
-It becomes airborne through dust by peeling or rubbing (think window sills where painted wood rubs against more painted wood).
+It becomes airborne through dust by peeling or rubbing.
 The EPA has said that for adults, lead paint in homes is harmless if in good condition.
 Lead poisoning is a real danger and steps must be taken if the paint begins to peel or if it has been painted in areas of regular use.

 If you are worried about lead paint in your home and wish it to be removed the City of Alexandria EPA codes require you to hire a contractor that is “Safe Lead Certified” to remove the paint.
 Consider changing window units from wood to metal, and always dust and wipe down surfaces before laying out food.
 However, before going to “Extreme Home Edition: Lead Paint” have a talk with your landlord about the risks involved with the removal of lead paint and find the probability that there is lead paint in your home.